crofootc/amazon_data_automation/README.md

 It is estimated that this application reduces the overall time it takes to prepare the data from about 2 hours to thirty minutes.
 Although the application takes thirty minutes (this varies depending on the size of the data) the time it takes an employee is seconds.
 As a result the time spent by employees on managing the data is reduced from about 2 hours to thirty seconds.

 The repository consists of the following:
-*database files: these are the python scripts to setup the database and make any necessary alterations *documentation: extensive documentation is included about the technical aspects of the project *test_data: dummy data is provided to test the process *script_c.py: the application vooray_application.ipynb: jupyter notebook demonstrating the script.
+- database files: these are the python scripts to setup the database and make any necessary alterations
+- documentation: extensive documentation is included about the technical aspects of the project as well as overview presentation
+- test_data: dummy data is provided to test the process
+- script_c.py: the application
+- vooray_application.ipynb: jupyter notebook demonstrating the script.

 For more technical questions please refer to the commented code or the documentation.